mk-fg/name-based-routing-policy-controller/README.md

-Especially useful these days, when local state, everyone around, and the rest of the world hate you, working together to cut you off from the interwebs, if you happen to live in a wrong place at a wrong time, but it does seem to be a global trend too.
+Especially useful these days, when local state, everyone around, and the rest of the world hate you, working together to cut you off from the interwebs, if you happen to live in a wrong place at a wrong time, which seem to be a global trend.

 Table of Contents